mnemnion/loon/notes/bluesky/bridge.md

 There is no strange, legacy paper trail of terminal residue above you.
 Everything is on a card, cards are a screen tall but can contain multitudes, and wake up when you visit them.

 What that means, depends on the program that is the card.
 The simplest card, like `cat foo.txt`, just has some text on it.
 Would you expect to be able to edit on a cat card?
-No. Copy, of course.
+You would not.

 A more complex card might contain several screens of data, and wake up enough to let you scroll around in it and select something.
-A long cat would do this.
+A long `cat` would do this.
 A card containing a video would offer you controls to replay it, or edit it.
 Depends on what you were doing with that card.

-Wait a video?
+Wait, a video?
 I thought we were in the Matrix?
 We're not on a terminal, though we're using an evolution of the xterm protocol to drive the bridge.
 It's not challenging to request a frame of cells and render pixels onto it using graphics acceleration, requesting a fractional number of cells is what's impossible.
 Normally our bridge will want to render text into cells, but exceptions are normal among the Fleet.

+Cards have history, as do decks, as does the bridge.
+Since the bridge must reckon with the operating system, we are able to copy and paste.
+When we do so, we also pick, and place, and when we cut, we snip also.
+Cut, copy and paste act on text, pick, place and snip on cards, and the contents of cards.
+No hacker who has used a descendent of Finder should be lost here.

+##Aesthetics of the Bridge

+The hacker is normally concerned with telling computers what to do.
+We use digital text as an acceptable compromise between pure numbers and the beautiful, pure depictions of which our hands are capable.
+This accord is thousands of years old, and it is the basis of civilization.

+At one time, interface was subject to technical constraints.
+The design of typewriters and line printers is greatly simplified if each glyph is of the same width.
+For this reason, these tools are naturally monospaced.
+The terminal, too, was simplified by monospacing: each glyph assigned a cell, lit in certain ways.

+This is not a natural match to the Latin character set.
+Particularly with minuscules, i and w are not of a width.
+Just look at them.
+We [lucked out](https://imgflip.com/readImage?iid=101470) in that the Latin alphabet is a less uncomfortable fit for monospacing than many of its relatives and anything from a different clade.